 University under fire for creating a safe space for white students called 'White Awake'

-The University of Maryland was forced to take down flyers and change the name of a counseling program that offered “safe space for white students” after sparking outrage on campus.
+The University of Maryland (UMD) was forced to take down flyers and change the name of a counseling program that offered “safe space for white students” after sparking outrage on campus.

-At the beginning of the fall semester, UMD’s Counseling Center posted flyers for a new group called “White Awake”, which prompted the backlash.
+At the beginning of the fall semester, UMD’s Counseling Center posted flyers for a new group called “White Awake,” which prompted the backlash.

 Early Friday, the university’s website changed the name to “Anti-Racism and Ally Building Group” and scrubbed any references to a “safe space” and “white students.”

-“This group offers a safe space of white students to explore their experiences, questions, reactions, and feelings,” the initial description read.
+“This group offers a safe space for white students to explore their experiences, questions, reactions, and feelings,” the initial description read.
 “Members will support and share feedback with each other as they learn more about themselves and how they fit into a diverse world.”

 The flyer also asked if white people ever “feel uncomfortable and confused” in their “interactions with racial and ethnic minorities,” and if they “want to become a better ally.”